OHDSI/ETL-CMS/python_etl/README.md

 7) Load data into the database

-8) Create ERA tables

-9) Open issues and caveats with the ETL
+8) Open issues and caveats with the ETL

 Further instructions on how to set up the Postgres database can be found [here](postgres_instructions.md).